 The program generates a series of .PAY files for example if the parametric data was in the file SP.PAR the software would generate SP01.PAY, SP02.PAY, SP03.PAY.......
 A maximum of 99 payout files can be created.
 Note that on DOS systems the maximum filename before the extension is 8 characters and hence the stem name the user supplies should not exceed 6 characters.
 A special control file SP.CTL would also be created.
 When the data is post-processed the .CTL file identifies all the individual .PAY files such that they can be automatically processed in sequence to create a single NC data file.

-There are currently three possible variations on the Sphere parametric these are shown on the parametric menu as SPHERE1, SPHERE2 and SPHERE3.
+There are currently two possible variations on the Sphere parametric these are shown on the parametric menu as SPHERE2 and SPHERE3.

 SPHERE2-Equal Openings with user specified wind angles

 This parametric is for vessels with equal polar end openings the users specified the number of layers and the ply angles required for each layer.
 The clearance envelope is spherical with a cylindrical clearance around the shaft(s)

 SPHERE3-Equal or unequal openings with automatic wind angles